 Truth: While you can temporarily fix a flat by using an injected sealant or plugging the hole, they aren't safe long-term fixes because you can't inspect the inside of the tire, which can easily be damaged if you drive on it too long while it's underinflated.
 Additionally, these temporary fixes don't repair the inner liner – the part of the tire that holds in air.

-The best way to repair a tire is to have a professional fill the hole with solid rubber filler and vulcanize a patch to the inner liner as soon as you can after experiencing a flat.
+The best way to repair a tire is to have a professional at Mavis Tires and Brakes fill the hole with solid rubber filler and vulcanize a patch to the inner liner as soon as you can after experiencing a flat tire.
 This effectively seals the hole and repairs the liner simultaneously.
 In addition to ensuring the tire will maintain the proper air pressure, it helps keep debris and moisture from entering the tire and causing more damage.

-With their wide tread voids to evacuate water from the contact patch rapidly and more pliable rubber compound for better grip, summer tires are the best option for warm weather.
+Summer tires are the best options during warm weather due to their wide tread voids to evacuate water from the contact patch rapidly and more pliable rubber compound for better grip.

-Keep in mind, however, that summer tires are not designed for winter conditions, so if you plan to drive outside the sunny state of Florida during the winter, you should switch to snow tires or all-season tires for proper cold weather traction.
+Keep in mind, however, that summer tires are not designed for winter conditions, so if you plan to drive outside locations with warmer weather, you should switch to snow tires or all-season tires for proper cold weather traction.